Hevagog/as-cops-and-thieves/README.md

-# Agent Systems COPS AND THIEVES
+# Agent Systems Cops and Thieves